Mexico says will focus on arms smuggling at U.S. meeting on migrant flows

 Following threats by U.S. President Donald Trump to impose tariffs on all its goods, Mexico on June 7 pledged to take a series of steps to contain migrants, and the two governments agreed to review that effort after 90 days.

-Foreign Minister Marcelo Ebrard was leading the delegation meeting U.S. officials in Washington on Tuesday.
+Foreign Minister Marcelo Ebrard led the delegation meeting U.S. officials in Washington on Tuesday afternoon.
 He said on Twitter that while the Trump administration would focus on migration in the talks, curbing illicit arms flows south would be Mexico’s priority.

+The meeting, which started at 2:30 p.m.
+EDT (1830 GMT), was led on the U.S. side by Secretary of State Mike Pompeo, Acting Secretary of the Department of Homeland Security Kevin McAleenan and Jared Kushner, Trump’s son-in-law and a senior adviser, according to a White House official.

 Successive Mexican governments have argued that illicit arms sales and gun-running from the United States into Mexico have fueled turf wars between drug gangs and clashes with security forces, exacerbating social problems and adding to migratory pressures.